s130218/Bank-Account-Management-Project/README.md

 #Bank-Account-Management-Project

 - Bank Account Management API
--This project is a comprehensive Bank Account Management Application with a well-organized structure for both frontend and backend components.
+- This project is a comprehensive Bank Account Management Application with a well-organized structure for both frontend and backend         components.
--The frontend is developed using ASP.NET Core MVC, ensuring a robust and responsive user interface, while the backend is built with ASP.NET Core Web API, handling the core business logic and database operations efficiently.
+- The frontend is developed using ASP.NET Core MVC, ensuring a robust and responsive user interface, while the backend is built with        ASP.NET Core Web API, handling the core business logic and database operations efficiently.
--The application includes various APIs for authentication, authorization, and transaction management.
+- The application includes various APIs for authentication, authorization, and transaction management.

 - **Features**
 - User account creation